 Another beautiful par 3, the uphill 183-yard seventeenth has bunkers on both sides.
-Playing well, I played one-club less, knowing that that the roll would more than compensate for the cool air.
+Playing well, I played one club less, knowing that the roll would more than compensate for the cool air.
 My ball landed on the front third of the green and settled pin high.
 About fifteen feet left, I pulled my putt, missing another birdie opportunity.

 One Hell of a Par Four

 Turning back towards the clubhouse, and running along the ocean, the 459-yard par 4 eighteenth is a challenging finishing hole.
-With bunkers on the right, and there are a lot of bunkers on the right, the fairway looks extremely tight from the tee box.
+With bunkers on the right, and there are a lot of bunkers on the right, the fairway looks extremely tight.
 There is plenty of area down the left, but because of the angle, the closer your tee shot is to the bunkers, the more accessible the green will be.

 As I stood in awe of what lies in front of us, I mentioned to Carl that there is nothing better than a tough par four finishing hole.
 “Then this is your baby” was his brilliant response!